peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.mat4frustum(l, r, b, t, near, far) <a id='H3DU.Math.mat4frustum'></a>

-Returns a 4x4 matrix representing a perspective projection in the form of a view frustum, or the limits in the "camera"'s view.
+Returns a 4x4 matrix representing a <a href="tutorial-camera.md">perspective projection</a>
+in the form of a view frustum, or the limits in the "camera"'s view.

 This method is designed for enabling a <a href="tutorial-glmath.md">right-handed coordinate system</a>.